manuGil/online-core/docs/source/radiometric-ops.rst

 Task 2.1
-   Use the `Satellite and sensor database <https://webapps.itc.utwente.nl/sensor/default.aspx?view=searchsat>`_ and the file and meta data information to find the information for the spectral specifications of *SPOT PAN, Landsat TM B1 to B4* and *Landsat ETM B1 to B4*.
-Then, complete the table bellow.
+   Use the `Satellite and sensor database <https://webapps.itc.utwente.nl/sensor/default.aspx?view=searchsat>`_ and the file and metadata information to find the information for the spectral specifications of *SPOT PAN, Landsat TM B1 to B4* and *Landsat ETM B1 to B4*.
+Then, complete the table below.

 =====================       ============    ====    ===========================     ==============
-Satellite/sensor            File name(s)    Date    Approx. time of acquisition     Resolution GSD
+Satellite/sensor            Filename(s)     Date    Approx. time of acquisition     Resolution GSD
 =====================       ============    ====    ===========================     ==============
 SPOT/HRG panchromatic       PAN
 Landsat-5/TM                TM89
 Landsat-7/ETM+              ETM99
 =====================       ============    ====    ===========================     ==============